Find Affordable College Courses

 Careers That Computer & Information Sciences Grads May Go Into

-A degree in computer and information sciences can lead to the following careers.
+A degree in computer & information sciences can lead to the following careers.
 Since job numbers and average salaries can vary by geographic location, we have only included the numbers for SC, the home state for Clemson University.

 Occupation Jobs in SC Average Salary in SC